amassivek/amassivek.github.io/sigprop.md

 https://arxiv.org/abs/2109.12894

 With Thanks to: Alexandra Marmarinos for her editing work and guidance.
+(Add additional editors).

 ## Citations